 Which birds am I seeing this summer?

 Some migratory songbirds may leave this early in the season, but most will stick around and molt.
 Warblers, chickadees, robins, goldfinches, sparrows, bluebirds, starlings, doves, mockingbirds, and cardinals will all remain for the summer.
 Songbirds spend summer hiding in shade and seeking out baths to cool themselves in.
 Hummingbirds and woodpeckers stick around for the summer too.
 Woodpeckers may slow their activity a little, but hummingbirds have to remain fully active to satisfy their demanding metabolism.
 Chimney swifts will beginning their breeding season in the summer months.

-If you live in suburban and urban areas, you’re probably accustomed to seeing gulls–even if you live nowhere near water.
+If you live in suburban and urban areas, you’re probably accustomed to seeing gulls--even if you live nowhere near water.
 That won’t change in summer time.
 Common gulls like the Glaucous-winged gull will remain in our area all summer.
 Many small, shy birds like catbirds, chickadees, and titmice remain during summer too, though they’ll become even more reclusive.
 The birds you do see may be more vibrant and easy to spot during the summer, because they’ll have breeding plumage.

 Where can I see birds this summer?